 Attend one of our free Financial Information Service (FIS) seminars about estate planning.

 If you would like to be an organ and tissue donor it’s important to tell your family of your decision.
 They’ll have the final say.

 Transplants give people a second chance at life.
 At any time more than 1,300 Australians are on organ transplant waiting lists.

-By registering your organ donor decision you can save up to 10 lives and improve many more.
+By registering your organ and tissue donor decision you can save up to 10 lives and improve many more.

 Planning and saving for your funeral

 You should let your family and friends know how you would like your funeral.
-It will help them make decisions during a very difficult and stressful time.
+It will help them make decisions during what may be a very difficult and stressful time.

 Saving for the funeral